 Thankfully, you don’t have to look far to gain answers to these questions!
-Here, we give you a tool to calculate engagement ring cost.
-Additionally, we’ll walk you through the average cost of a wedding ring in 2021, and we’ll provide some other tips and tricks for finding the perfect wedding ring without breaking the bank!
+Here, we give you a tool to calculate engagement ring costs.
+Additionally, we’ll walk you through the average price of a wedding ring in 2023, and we’ll provide some other tips and tricks for finding the perfect wedding ring without breaking the bank!

 Engagement Ring Calculator

 How Much Does the Average Person Spend on a Wedding Ring?

 In 2020, the average spend a couple made on a wedding or engagement ring was $3,756.
 Compared to the average of $7,829 in 2018, there has been a significant decrease in the average spend on wedding rings and engagement rings.
 Learn more about the average engagement ring cost.

 However, these are simply averages.
 Some couples tend to spend a lot less, while others spend quite a bit more.
 You need to decide how much you want to spend by conferring with your partner.

 Remember this is the start of your life together, and these rings should show your love and commitment.
 A simple gold band may be more meaningful to you than a band encrusted with diamonds at a higher price tag.

 How Much Money Should You Spend on a Wedding Ring?

 How much to spend on an engagement ring or wedding ring is a personal decision and should reflect your values.
 It is good to consider the average engagement ring cost.
 Traditionally, an engagement ring cost is three months’ salary, but that figure has come down significantly in recent years.